GuiMarion/IDyOMpy/README.md

 # IDyOMpy
 IDyOMpy is a Python re-implementation of the IDyOM model made by Marcus Pearce.
 This implementation was made by Guilhem Marion, a Ph.D. student at Laboratoire des Systèmes Perceptifs, ENS, Paris.
 You can find the documentation on this [website](http://guimarion.github.io/IDyOMpy).
+Please cite the related paper if you use this work.

 # Get Started
 ## Get the project from GitHub: